 The Laikipia Plateau is home to many Laikipia Masai and Samburu communities and about 10% of Kenya’s black rhino population is found here in Lewa- as well as greater kudu, reticulated giraffe, Cape buffalo, impala, elephant, klipspringer, zebra, eland, dik dik, waterbuck, lion, and leopard.

 The Great Rift Valley and its lakes form the western boundary of the Central Highlands.
-In the north find highlands covered in lush verdant vegetation characterised by rain forests.
-Further east, drive through semi-humid, then semi-arid to arid habitats.
-A great combination of landscapes for rich wildlife viewing.
-A wonderful stopover point for journeys into the north of Kenya, Laikipia stretches from the northeast of the Great Rift Valley to the north-west of the slopes of Mt Kenya.
+In the north, find highlands covered in lush verdant rain forests.
+Drive east through warm, desert-type, dry habitats and be part of a great combination of landscapes for rich wildlife viewing.
+A wonderful stopover point for journeys into the north of Kenya, Laikipia stretches from the northeast of the Great Rift Valley to the northwest of the slopes of Mt Kenya.
 Find it conveniently tucked away about 150km from Nairobi, the capital.